greglook/whidbey/README.md

 when plain strings are desirable, and the REPL client is the only place we can do that.

-Ideally this patch will get merged into REPLy and nREPL will come to support the `render-values` middleware natively, at which point this project will no longer be necessary.
+This change has been merged into REPLy, and will be generally available once released and Leiningen updates its dependency version.
+Hopefully nREPL will come to support the `render-values` middleware natively, or at least a better way to provide a custom 'printing' middleware.

 ## Value Rendering